 Site type Popular Nature of the venue These small event venues are leafy ornamental garden parks, which include memorials and statues of state significance.
 The sites are adjacent to bustling King William Road and North Terrace and are opposite Elder Park.
 The largest event site in this area of Memorials and Gardens/Red Gum Park/Karrawirra (Park12) surrounds the Pioneer Women's Memorial Garden.
 The Torrens Parade Ground and Government House are both managed by the State Government, comprising a large portion of the area.
-Suitability Minor events.
+Suitability Small to medium sized events.
 Events will need to ensure they are compatible with operating in a site with memorial, commemorative and ceremonial significance.
-Suggested capacity (at any one time) Lady Esther Lipman Garden: 2,000 TPG Northern Memorials: 1,000 National War Memorial, North Terrace: 500 Pioneer Women's Memorial Garden: 500 Prince Henry Gardens - West (King William St to Kintore Avenue): 2,000 Prince Henry Gardens - East (Kintore Avenue to Frome Street): 5,000 Event size Minor events Precinct specific criteria 1 Operating hours Close: Midnight on all days.
+Suggested capacity Lady Esther Lipman Garden: 2,000 TPG Northern Memorials: 1,000 National War Memorial, North Terrace: 500 Pioneer Women's Memorial Garden: 500 Prince Henry Gardens - West (King William St to Kintore Avenue): 2,000 Prince Henry Gardens - East (Kintore Avenue to Frome Street): 5,000 Event size Small to medium most suitable Precinct specific criteria a Operating hours Close: Midnight on all days.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
 Shared use considerations Consultation is required with the Trustees of the Pioneer Women's Memorial Garden Torrens Parade Ground is managed by the State Government through the Department of Environment and Water.
-In relation to the National War Memorial, consultation with the RSL is required.
 Considerations Anzac Centenary Memorial Walk Aboriginal and Torres Strait Islander War Memorial Vietnam War Memorial Royal Australian Air Force Memorial Lady Esther Lipman Garden Pioneer Women's Memorial Garden Pathway of Honour National War Memorial Various memorials and statues The immediate areas around the above sites must be kept clear from infrastructure and patron use (exceptions to this are memorial-related events) Pioneer Women's Memorial Garden (PWMG) can accommodate some event usage, subject to suitability and consultation with the PWMG Trust Park Lands criteria Amplified sound considerations Given the nature of these memorial gardens, events that produce a significant amount of amplified sound should be compatible with the surrounding areas.
-Generally the sites are situated at reasonable setbacks from sensitive receivers, and consideration of amplified sound should be against the nature of these parks. for power, water and sewer points) e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Ample Toilets Public toilets including accessible toilets are located immediately to the north of the site at Jolley's Boathouse
+Generally the sites are situated at reasonable setbacks from sensitive receivers, and consideration of amplified sound should be against the nature of these parks.
+Site features (see map f for power, water and sewer points) Shade Ample Toilets Public toilets including accessible toilets are located immediately to the north of the site at Jolley's Boathouse Lighting Torrens Parade Ground is well-lit at night as are surrounding main roads.
+The memorial walk and National War Memorial are lit at night